For the first time the three most-owned devices in US households are screen devices, says the Consumer Technology Association.

 The poll found that the largest percentage of respondents, 41%, named the growth of marketing channels and devices as the top challenge to their company over the next few years.

-Product Categories Purchased Online [CHART]Rate this post Online consumers spent 33% to 45% of their monthly beauty and personal care budgets online, according to a March 2012 survey of online buyers in North America conducted by A.T.
+Online consumers spent 33% to 45% of their monthly beauty and personal care budgets online, according to a March 2012 survey of online buyers in North America conducted by A.T.
 Kearney.
-Shoppers are using both etailers and brick-and-mortar stores to purchase these types of consumer packaged goods, meaning […]
+Shoppers are using both etailers and brick-and-mortar stores to purchase these types of consumer packaged goods, meaning that brands need to step up multichannel […]